open-telemetry/semantic-conventions/docs/gen-ai/llm-spans.md

 2. Data size concerns.
 Although there is no specified limit to sizes, there are practical limitations in programming languages and telemetry systems.
 Some LLMs allow for extremely large context windows that end users may take full advantage of.
 3. Performance concerns.
 Sending large amounts of data to a telemetry backend may cause performance issues for the application.

-By default, these configurations SHOULD NOT capture prompts and completions.

 ## LLM Request attributes

 These attributes track input data and metadata for a request to an LLM.
 Each attribute represents a concept that is common to most LLMs.